 Qualifying as a registered nurse in Australia requires several years of higher education.
-A nurse’s broad knowledge base then grows exponentially with every year of professional experience.
-Nurses play an integral role in the provision of quality healthcare and their expertise is highly valued across the community.
-However, all of this collective knowledge and experience would remain untapped if nurses didn’t have the skills to communicate effectively.
-Critically, nurses need to share important information with a multidisciplinary team responsible for the care of their patients.
-Additionally, they need to communicate sensitively with patients and families to establish connections, build trust and deliver optimal health outcomes.
+A nurse’s broad knowledge base then grows with every year of professional experience.
+Nurses play an integral role in the provision of quality health care and their expertise is highly valued across the community.
+However, this collective knowledge and experience rely on effective communication.

+Nurses need to share important information with a multidisciplinary team that is responsible for the care of their patients.
+Additionally, nurses need to communicate sensitively with patients and families to establish connections, build trust and deliver optimal health outcomes.

-Paediatric patients can experience high levels of anxiety in a clinical setting and they don’t have the same coping mechanisms as adults.
-Nurses can assist by describing what is happening in age-appropriate language, empowering the child with a choice (such as choosing where they want to sit) and distracting with a toy or a story when appropriate.
+Paediatric patients can experience high levels of anxiety in clinical settings, and they don’t have the same coping mechanisms as adults.
+Nurses can help calm paediatric patients by describing what is happening in age-appropriate language, empowering the child with a choice (such as choosing where they want to sit) and distracting them with a toy or a story when appropriate.
 If the nurse needs to have a difficult or distressing conversation with the parents, this should take place away from the child.

 Dealing with distressed or angry patients requires a high level of professionalism.
 Nurses need to ensure they’re not reactive when dealing with a patient who is aggressive or combative.
 Calm, positive language may de-escalate the situation.
-Nurses shouldn’t be disheartened by a negative encounter.
-According to the Ausmed guide, nurses need to be realistic in their communication goals.
-“Not every interaction has to be perfect.
-Communication evolves; be realistic with your expectations and be patient, yet motivated, to create small changes.”
+Nurses shouldn’t be disheartened by negative encounters and should continue to work with patients regardless of their initial reactions.
+When nurses exercise patience and have realistic expectations, patients can come around to accepting care.

-Families appreciate regular updates on the condition of their loved one.
+Families appreciate regular updates on the condition of their loved ones.
 Sensitivity is particularly important in these situations.
 Nurses can assist by providing clear and comprehensive information while being mindful of their patients’ privacy rights.
 In the case of elderly patients who struggle to take care of themselves, family members may take responsibility for overseeing their care.

 When a large family group is present, it’s often best if one family member is appointed as the main contact, so the nurse and other healthcare professionals only need to convey key information once.
 This approach minimises the possibility of conflicting information circulating among the family group.

 Of course, face-to-face communication between healthcare professionals is still a key aspect of multidisciplinary care.
-In these situations, it's important for nurses to be assertive and to represent the nursing or midwifery perspective while showing respect for the role and scope of practice of allied health professionals.
+In these situations, nurses need to be assertive and represent the nursing or midwifery perspective while showing respect for allied health professionals’ roles and scopes of practice.

-As well as verbal communication, non-verbal and visual communication strategies can help nurses communicate effectively.
+Non-verbal and visual methods can be effective communication strategies for nurses.
 Non-verbal communication is conveyed via body language, posture and gestures.
 Body language is critical when communicating with patients.
-Smiling, leaning in and maintaining eye contact reinforces verbal messages.
+Smiling, leaning in and maintaining eye contact reinforce verbal messages.
 Humour, when appropriate and natural, can also relieve tension and establish rapport.

 When words and non-verbal communication conflict, people are likely to engage more with the non-verbal message.
-It’s imperative that verbal and non-verbal messages are aligned.
+Verbal and non-verbal messages must be aligned.
 Nurses can use ‘active listening’ techniques to enhance face-to-face communication.
 This can be as simple as having an open stance (no crossed arms) and nodding the head to indicate understanding.

-Patients with a physical or cognitive impairment benefit greatly when visual communication tools are used to convey information.
-From printed sheets to the latest bedside tablet technology, these patients appreciate tools that allow them to absorb information at their own pace.
+Patients with a physical or cognitive impairment benefit greatly when visual communication tools convey information.
+Tools such as printed sheets or bedside tablet technology can allow patients to absorb information at their own pace.

-Across Australia, healthcare providers have implemented various formal policies to standardise the communication methods used by healthcare professionals in their organisation.
-These policies provide nurses with a solid framework, helping them meet their communication goals within a limited time period.
+Across Australia, healthcare providers have implemented various formal policies to standardise the communication methods used by healthcare professionals in their organisations.
+These policies provide nurses with a solid framework, helping them meet their communication goals within a limited period.
+These include:

 - The BATHE Technique: This stands for Background, Affect, Trouble, Handling and Empathy (BATHE) technique.
 It prompts nurses to ask patients a series of open-ended questions.
 The BATHE technique should take a maximum of five minutes, making it an efficient way to procure important information that may inform the care provided.

-Similarly, the Teach-back strategy reminds nurses to ask patients if they have understood the information received.
+- The Teach-back strategy: This technique reminds nurses to ask patients if they have understood the information received.
 The patient is asked to repeat the information in their own words.
 This reveals any gaps in understanding and also encourages the patient to ask questions.

 Formal strategies are particularly important during transitions of care when the risk of communication errors increases.
 This can lead to poor health outcomes, patient distress or inappropriate patient care.

-While the use of formal policies and strategies is a fundamental necessity, nurses need to develop their own intuitive skills when communicating with patients and colleagues.
+While the use of formal policies and strategies is a fundamental necessity, nurses should develop their intuitive skills when communicating with patients and colleagues.
 Compassion, awareness and professionalism inspire trust in the nurse-patient relationship, ultimately leading to better outcomes for all.